reneeluo7/Pairbnb-airbnb-clone-project/README.md

 # About Pairbnb-airbnb-clone-project
-SimplyBnb is a web application inspited by Airbnb that provides an online marketplace for lodging, primarily homestays for vacation rentals, and tourism activities.
+Pairbnb is a web application inspited by Airbnb that provides an online marketplace for lodging, primarily homestays for vacation rentals, and tourism activities.
+Users can see all the reviews on the listings and can manages their own listings and reviews.
 [Click here to view Pairbnb Live Site](https://pairbnb-airbnb-cloning.herokuapp.com/)

 ## Please see below links to project Wiki: